nuxt/docs/en/guide/configuration.md

 ## Asynchronous Configuration

-If you need to populate some options (e.g.&nbsp;the head) with asynchronous data (e.g.&nbsp;coming from an API), you have the possibility to return a promise.
+If you need to populate some options (e.g. the head) with asynchronous data (e.g. coming from an API), you have the possibility to return a promise.
 Here is an example:

 ```js
 import axios from 'axios'